parsecph/clobbr/README.md

 head over to [@clobbr/cli docs](./packages/cli/README.md).

 > Not a fan of npx, get the binaries for your favorite OS [here ⬇️ 💿](https://github.com/danmindru/cncnet-map-downloader.js/releases).
+>
-> Available on linux, macos and windows.
+> Available for linux, macos and windows.

 ### What the cli can do